render-oss/terraform-provider-render/docs/resources/static_site.md

 - `env_vars` (Attributes Map) Map of environment variable names to their values. (see [below for nested schema](#nestedatt--env_vars))
 - `environment_id` (String) ID of the [project environment](https://render.com/docs/projects) that the resource belongs to
 - `headers` (Attributes Set) List of [headers](https://render.com/docs/static-site-headers) to apply to requests for static sites (see [below for nested schema](#nestedatt--headers))
+- `ip_allow_list` (Attributes Set) List of IP addresses that are allowed to connect to the web service.
+If omitted, the API default (0.0.0.0/0 - allow all) is used.
+If set to an empty list, all traffic is blocked.
+If removed after being set, it reverts to the default (0.0.0.0/0).
+This is an enterprise-only feature. (see [below for nested schema](#nestedatt--ip_allow_list))
 - `notification_override` (Attributes) Configure the [notification settings](https://render.com/docs/notifications) for this service.
 These will override the global notification settings of the user or team. (see [below for nested schema](#nestedatt--notification_override))
 - `previews` (Attributes) [Pull request previews](https://render.com/docs/pull-request-previews#pull-request-previews-git-backed) settings (see [below for nested schema](#nestedatt--previews))
 - `publish_path` (String) Path to the directory that contains the build artifacts to publish for a static site.
 Defaults to public/.